256J.54 Minor parents; employment plan.

 (4) the caregiver is needed in the home because of the illness or incapacity of another member of the household.
 This includes a caregiver of a child who is younger than six weeks of age.

 (b) The caregiver must be enrolled in a secondary school and meeting the school's attendance requirements.
+The county, social service agency, or job counselor must verify at least once per quarter that the caregiver is meeting the school's attendance requirements.
 An enrolled caregiver is considered to be meeting the attendance requirements when the school is not in regular session, including during holiday and summer breaks.